Scott McLellan, founder of No Graft No Glory

 Clarity · Control · Consistency

-I built NG³ as a method because founders deserved something more useful than advice.
+I built NG³ because founders deserved something more useful than advice.
 They needed a sequence.
-A way of knowing what to work on first, and why, and what to build next.
-That is what the NG³ Method is, and it is what No Graft No Glory is built around.
+A way of knowing what to work on first, why it matters and what to build next.

 01